- AS - Transfer Program

 School(s): Community Engagement & DevelopmentMCC Program Code: HU10

-The Human Services A.S. degree program prepares students to transfer and earn a Baccalaureate degree in Social Work, Human Services, or a related area, by providing both professional and general education courses that parallel the first two years in a four-year institution.
+The Human Services A.S. degree program prepares students to transfer and earn a Baccalaureate degree in Social Work, Human Services, or a related area, by providing both professional and general education courses, that help students understand the field academically and through applied learning.
 Students will explore the helping professions in the classroom and gain practical experience through internships at area agencies.
 Human Services/Social Work professionals find employment with various types of social agencies including child protection agencies, senior citizen centers, agencies that support people with disabilities, family counseling centers, hospitals, schools and probation departments.

 (Housed in the Human Services Department)